Sample Collection

-Learn how the Air Lab collects samples, and how to calculate the maximum recording length possible based on its settings.
+Learn how your Air Lab collects samples, and how to calculate the maximum recording length possible based on its settings.

 At an interval of 600 seconds (10 minutes), the long-term buffer takes about 50 hours to fill before it starts overwriting the oldest samples.
 You can calculate the length using this formula: